Hermes335/Portfolio-Amolong/README.md

 ### Content
 This portfolio is personalized for Herald Kent Amolong and includes:
-- Hero section introducing Herald as a Computer Science student
+- Interactive hero section with tech orbit visualization and particle animations
 - About section highlighting his passion for web development and programming
-- Skills section showcasing technology competencies
+- Dynamic skills section showcasing technology competencies with visual categories
-- Projects section featuring Herald's development work
+- Horizontally scrollable projects section featuring Herald's development work
-- Contact information and social media links
+- Interactive contact section with form and social media connections

 To further customize:
 - Update project descriptions and links as you complete new work
-- Add new technologies to the skills section as you learn them
+- Add new technologies to the interactive orbit visualization
+- Modify particle animation parameters for different visual effects
 - Update contact information and social profiles
+- Add new project categories to the horizontally scrolling gallery

 ### Images
 The portfolio now includes beautiful SVG placeholder images: